Living with fewer possessions brings benefits to both our mental and physical health.

 When my husband and I moved to the UK we lived in a small apartment (furnished with the obligatory van load of Swedish flat-packed furniture).
 It took mere minutes to clean, a quick sweep with the hoover, a scrub of the bathroom and a light dust took a fraction of our time.
-It cost us little to maintain and insure and we were able to work on a self employed basis with no fear that we would struggle to meet our living costs.
-As we stayed longer, our landlady requested a rent rise and, after seeing her drive up in a brand new Audi, we decided that it was time to invest in a home of our own.
+It cost us little to maintain and insure, we were able to work on a self -employed basis with no fear that we would struggle to meet our living costs.
+As we stayed longer we decided that it was time to invest in a home of our own.

 We learned a lot of lessons in our first year of home ownership; maintaining a hundred year old house took a lot of money, especially when its former owners had resorted to the cheapest fixtures and fittings.
 Our aspirations of a beautifully decorated interior were soon drowned in the reality of the expense involved in rewiring old sockets, supporting Victorian chimneys (where former owners had ripped out fireplaces) and generally keeping things in working condition.
 Home ownership was an expensive and time consuming business.